vlamug/datpler/README.md

 ### Supported types

-DatPler supports the following types of templates:
+Ratibor supports the following types of templates:
  - `plain`: is a one line data, the data in which are splitted by delimiter.
 For example: `value 1 | value 2 | value 3`.
 The delimiter is `|`.